 The Board undertakes the functions of a nominating committee and therefore, the Manager does not have a nominating committee.
-The Board performs the functions that such a committee would otherwise perform, namely, it administers nominations to the Board, reviews the structure, size and composition of the Board, and reviews the performance and independence of Board members.
-The Board seeks to ensure that the composition of the Board provides an appropriate balance and diversity of skills, experience and knowledge of the industry and that the Directors, as a group, have the necessary core competencies relevant to CRCT’s business.
+The Board performs the functions that such a committee would otherwise perform, namely, it administers nominations to the Board, reviews the structure, size and composition of the Board and reviews the performance and independence of Board members.
+The Board seeks to ensure that the Board is comprised of talented and dedicated directors with a diverse mix of expertise, experience, perspective, skills and backgrounds.
+Due consideration is also given to other diversity factors including but not limited to tenure, age and gender.

-The current Board comprises individuals who are business leaders and professionals with financial, banking, real estate, legal, investment and accounting backgrounds.
-The Board recognises the benefits of having a diverse Board.
-Diversity in the Board’s composition not only contributes to the quality of its decision making through diversity of perspectives in its boardroom deliberations, it also enables Management to benefit from their respective expertise and diverse backgrounds.
-The Board also considers gender an important aspect of diversity alongside factors such as the age, ethnicity and educational background of its members.
-The Board is committed to diversity and will continue to consider the differences in the skillsets, gender, age, ethnicity and educational, business and professional background in determining the optimal composition of the Board in its Board renewal process.
+The current Board comprises individuals who are business leaders and professionals with financial, banking, fund management, real estate, legal, investment and accounting backgrounds.
+The Board believes in diversity and values the benefits diversity can bring to the Board.
+Diversity enhances decision making capability and ensures that the Manager has the opportunity to benefit from all available talent and perspectives.
+The Board is committed to diversity and will continue to consider the differences in skillsets and educational, business and professional backgrounds in determining the optimal composition of the Board in its Board renewal process.

 In the year under review, no alternate directors were appointed.
-In keeping with the principle that a Director must be able to commit time to the affairs of the Manager, the Board will, generally, not approve the appointment of alternate directors.
+In keeping with the principle that a Director must be able to commit time to the affairs of the Manager, the Board has adopted the principle that it will generally not approve the appointment of alternate directors.